ome/omero-documentation/developers/Omero/Modules/Scripts.rst

 ----------------------

 Below are some sample scripts showing Matlab being launched from OMERO.scripts.
-Matlab functions can also call the `OmeroJava </ome/wiki/OmeroJava>`_ interface to access the server from the Matlab functions.
+Matlab functions can also call the |OmeroJava| interface to access the server from the Matlab functions.

 Calling a simple Matlab function